-- Deck Seal: A deck seal is installed in the system to avoid any back-flow of gases from tank holds to the engine room.
-Generally a wet type deck seal are proffered with heating coil, low level alarm and rubber lined internals.
+- Deck Seal: A deck seal is installed in the system to avoid any back-flow of gases from the tank holds to the engine room.
+Generally, a wet type deck seal is proffered with a heating coil, low-level alarm, and rubber lined internals.

-- Deck Isolation Valve: It is a valve which isolates the inert gas system into two half; engine sides and deck side.
+- Deck Isolation Valve: It is a valve that isolates the inert gas system into two half; engine sides and deck side.

-- P-V Breaker: It is a safety equipment for the system; as it protects the tanks from both being under charged or over charged conditions.
-They are provided with flame trap on their vents to avoid any fire during the cargo operation.
+- P-V Breaker: It is safety equipment for the system; as it protects the tanks from both being undercharged or overcharged conditions.
+They are provided with a flame trap on their vents to avoid any fire during the cargo operation.

-- Mast Riser: During cargo loading, a mast riser provide the exit point for the excess I.G-hydrocarbon vapors to escape avoiding over pressurizing the cargo tanks.
+- Mast Riser: During cargo loading, a mast riser provides the exit point for the excess I.G-hydrocarbon vapors to escape avoiding over pressurizing the cargo tanks.

 Working of I.G System

-The flue gas from the scrubber tower is free of shoot and sulphur dioxide but contains high amount of moisture.
-So it is then passed through a dimmister to remove moisture before leaving to the blower suction.
-The blower discharge the inert gas through pressure regulating valve via deck seal and oxygen analyzer.
+The flue gas from the scrubber tower is free of shoot and sulfur dioxide but contains a high amount of moisture.
+So it is then passed through a demister to remove moisture before leaving to the blower suction.
+The blower discharges the inert gas through the pressure regulating valve via deck seal and oxygen analyzer.

 Inert Gas System (Starting Procedure)

-Careful consideration is required on board for proper operation of inert gas system.
-The oxygen content must always be maintained at 5 percent by volume; further reduction in oxygen content can lead to mixing of impurities in gas that would be hard to separate.
+Careful consideration is required onboard for proper operation of the inert gas system.
+The oxygen content must always be maintained at 5 percent by volume; further reduction in oxygen content can lead to the mixing of impurities in gas that would be hard to separate.
 Certain precautions must be taken prior to starting the inert gas system.

-- Open all the related valves to the fuel burner; check their is adequate fuel for the operation (boiler/IGG).
+- Open all the related valves to the fuel burner; check there is adequate fuel for the operation (boiler/IGG).